 Yet few marketers have made adjustments to their marketing initiatives or innovation pipeline, and continue to throw money against marketing efforts aimed at holding or growing loyalty without a clear benefit proposal.
 For brand marketers and advertisers, the implication is significant.
 If you are one of those marketers who has always relied on the 80/20 rule as a benchmark for sales success, then you can no longer expect 20% of your portfolio to drive 80% of sales.

-only 13.4% of australians are loyal to their favourite brands
+only 13.4% of australians SAY THEY are loyal to their favourite brands

 Instead, consumers are actively on the lookout for new brands.
 Where tried and true used to be the mantra, a quarter (26%) of Australian consumers say they love trying new things and more than three-in-five (61%) of consumers – while preferring to stick with what they know – can be moved to experiment.